MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 follow (e.g. CNAME, DNAME {{!DNAME=RFC6672}}).

-See {{alias-mode}} for additional safeguards for recursive resolvers to implement to mitigate loop.
+See {{alias-mode}} for additional safeguards for recursive resolvers to implement to mitigate loops.

 See {{incomplete-response}} for possible optimizations of this procedure.